+- Semi-private room (or a private room if medically necessary)

+- Meals including special diets

+- Regular nursing services

 - Costs of special care units (such as intensive care or coronary care units)

 - Drugs and medications

 - Lab tests

 - X-rays and other radiology services

 - Necessary surgical and medical supplies

 - Use of appliances, such as wheelchairs

 - Operating and recovery room costs

 - Physical, occupational, and speech language therapy

 - Inpatient substance abuse services

 - Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
 If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
 Transplant providers may be local or outside of the service area.
 If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
-If CareComplete (HMO C-SNP) provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.
+If CareFree (HMO) provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.

 - If you are in need of a solid organ or bone marrow/stem cell transplant, please contact our Case Management Team at 1-866-657-5625, TTY 711 for important information about your transplant care.

 - Blood including storage and administration.
 Coverage of whole blood and packed red cells begins with the first pint of blood that you need.

 - Physician services